 That the special conditions or circumstances do not result from the actions of the applicant.

-Motion By Barr to accept C as criteria being met; motion seconded by Jakubiak; Barr called for further discussion and roll call vote; 5/0; motion carried.
+Motion By Barr to accept C as criteria NOT being met; motion seconded by Jakubiak; Barr called for further discussion and roll call vote; 5/0; motion carried.
 ITEM C CRITERIA FAILED

 That the authorizing of the variance will not be of substantial detriment to the neighboring property and will not be contrary to the spirit and purpose of this Zoning Ordinance.